What Rotorua's mayoral candidates would do about emergency housing in motels

 A city "being ripped apart" is how one mayoral candidate has responded to the nationwide exposure of Rotorua's emergency housing crisis.

-It follows media coverage on the Sunday programme that showed what another mayoral candidate describes as "a drawn-out gut punch" on the alleged conditions in some motels and alleged treatment of some clients.
+It follows media coverage on TVNZ's Sunday programme that showed what another mayoral candidate describes as "a drawn-out gut punch" on the alleged conditions in some motels and alleged treatment of some clients.

 The housing issue has also been extensively covered by the Rotorua Daily Post.